Adrian Stokes (physician): Yellow Fever Commission

 The yellow fever, or haemorrhagic fever, is one of the deadliest infections in humans.
-Severe oubreaks in North and South America in the 19th century prompted the US government to organise the United States Army Yellow Fever Commission.
+Severe outbreaks in North and South America in the 19th century prompted the US government to organise the United States Army Yellow Fever Commission.
 With discoveries of the mode of transmission, by mosquitos (scientific name Stegomyia fasciata, later renamed Aedes egypti), and the causative agent in 1901, yellow fever became the first disease known to be caused by a virus.
 Mosquito control programmes led to suppression of the outbreaks within two years in Brazil.
 Inspired by these achievements, the Rockefeller Foundation organised several Yellow Fever Commissions in South America and Mexico in the 1920s.
 However, the nature of the virus was still unknown.

 In 1913 and 1914, there was an outbreak of yellow fever in Nigeria.
 In 1920, the Rockefeller Foundation invited Stokes to help in its West Africa Yellow Fever Commission.
 The commission investigated several regions but found the disease as rare occurrence, not a single case was seen.
 The only suspected case Stokes noticed was a man in Lagos, who ran away into the jungle afraid of medical examinations.

 In 1925, reports of epidemic fever came from Nigeria.
 To investigate the disease, the Rockefeller Foundation through its International Health Board sent another commission.
 Led by Henry Beeuwkes of the Johns Hopkins School of Medicine, the commission team arrived in Lagos in June 1925.
 Working for 20 months, the commission made little progress and remained indecisive to the nature of the disease.
-It was not clear from their reports whether it was yellow fever or other dieases.
+It was not clear from their reports whether it was yellow fever or other diseases.
 They found that the infection was transmitted by a mosquito, but a species different from that in South America.

 Adding to the confusion, one of the members, Hideyo Noguchi of the Rockefeller Institute, who specialised in leptopsirosis, insisted that it was a leptospiral infection.
 Noguchi's claim was based on an evidence he had discovered.
 In 1918, as part of the Yellow Fever Commission in Ecuador, he identified a bacterium which he called Leptospira icteroides from individuals with yellow fever.
 He demonstrated that infected blood sample inoculated in guinea pigs produced the disease.
 It was announced as "the discovery of the aetiological agent of yellow fever."